nazoadiego/BookAnArtist/README.md

 - [ ] Add a conditional to display a different button based on booking status

 # Index
-- [T] Make the whole card a link
+- [x] Make the whole card a link
-- [T] Make card image the one from the offer
+- [x] Make card image the one from the offer
-- [L] Make the cards rounded
+- [x] Make the cards rounded